oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 In the left-hand pane, select **FunctorRegisterMapIP** or **LambdaRegisterMapIP** under the System hierarchy for the kernels with a register-mapped invocation interface.

-In the main **System Viewer** pane, the kernel invocation interfaces and kernel argument interfaces are shown.
+In the main **System Viewer** pane, the kernel invocation interfaces and kernel arguments interfaces are shown.
 They show that the `start`, `busy`, and `done` kernel invocation interfaces are implemented in register map interfaces, and the `arg_input` and `arg_output` kernel arguments are implemented in register map interfaces.
 The `arg_n` kernel argument is implemented in a streaming interface in the **FunctorRegisterMapIP**, and in a register map interface in the **LambdaRegisterMapIP**.

 Similarly, in the left-hand pane, select **FunctorStreamingIP**, **FunctorStreamingRmDownstreamStallIP** or **LambdaStreamingIP** under the System hierarchy for the kernels with a streaming invocation interface.

-In the main **System Viewer** pane, the kernel invocation interface and kernel argument interfaces are shown.
+In the main **System Viewer** pane, the kernel invocation interfaces and kernel arguments interfaces are shown.
 They show that the `start`, `done`, `ready_in`, and `ready_out` kernel invocation interfaces are implemented in streaming interfaces, and the `arg_input` and `arg_n` kernel arguments are implemented in streaming interfaces.
 The `arg_output` kernel argument is implemented in a register map interface in the **FunctorStreamingIP** and **FunctorStreamingRmDownstreamStallIP**, and in a streaming interface in the **LambdaStreamingIP**.

 ## Run the `Invocation Interfaces` Sample